xijinRK/khook/README.md

 ### To do: ###

+1. Glove Changer.
-1. Properly fix the cfg system.
+2. Properly fix the cfg system.
-2. Tweak the UI.
+3. Tweak the UI.
-3. Fix the Glow ESP.
+4. Fix the Glow ESP.
-4. Add the Players Tab (Use the resolver in a specific person, stole his name/clan tag, view his mm rank, etc..)
+5. Add the Players Tab (Use the resolver in a specific person, stole his name/clan tag, view his mm rank, etc..)
-5. Add more features to the ESP.
+6. Add more features to the ESP.
-6. Put some skins that aren't present in the skin changer.
+7. Put some skins that aren't present in the skin changer.
 ___________________________________________________________________________________________________________________________________

 USE THIS CHEAT AT YOUR OWN RISK!